skienzmatishun/rippreport/content/p/self-incrimination/index.md

 {{< socialpreview url="https://rippreport.com/p/holes/" >}}

-The mayor posted this comment on June 11th, Mayor Karin Wilson of Fairhope, Alabama June 11 at 7:30pm.
+The mayor posted this comment on June 11th, Mayor Karin Wilson of Fairhope June 11 at 7:30pm.

 I am posting this statement to provide the citizens of Fairhope an accurate account of the events of the past few weeks.